ThudSoundEffect/dexcom-tandem-forecaster/README.md

 - Insulin on board (linear decay model, 4-hour duration of insulin action)
 - Time of day with sin/cos encoding

+**Loss function**

+- Value loss: loss between targets and predictions
+- Slope loss: loss between first derivatives of targets and predictions
+- Curvature loss: loss between second derivatives of targets and predictions
+- Exponential moving averages and variances are maintained per batch for value, slope, and curvature
+- Each loss is EMA normalized by dividing loss values by square root of variance

 ---

 ## Requirements